Mortgage After Foreclosure California Requirements For Home Buyers

 Waiting Period Requirements After Bankruptcy & Housing Event

 The bankruptcy waiting period after a bankruptcy to qualify for a mortgage loan is two years, which it already passed but the foreclosure waiting period did not even start yet.

-- If this is the case, make sure to notify lender
+If this is the case, make sure to notify the lender.

-- If mortgage lender does not cooperate, send them a certified letter telling them if they do not get the deed out of homeowners name and into their name and record it in five business days that you are going to sell the property and keep the proceeds
+If the mortgage lender does not cooperate, send them a certified letter telling them if they do not get the deed out of the homeowner’s name and into their name and record it in five business days that you are going to sell the property and keep the proceeds.

-Home Buyers seeking a home loan with bad credit with a direct lender with no mortgage overlays on government and conventional loans, please contact us at The Gustan Cho Team at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We specialize in helping borrowers secure home buyers obtain mortgage after foreclosure California and dozens of other states with no lender overlays.
+Home Buyers seeking a home loan with bad credit with a direct lender with no mortgage overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We specialize in helping borrowers secure home buyers obtain a mortgage after foreclosure in California and dozens of other states with no lender overlays.